elianalf/RL_PROJECT/README.md

 # Execution Example:
 ```
 If the user needs to tune the rgb exact values the camera has to detect, he/she can follow this step.
+The default colours are red and blue.
 Every step has to be done in all separate shells:

 1)Launching Gazebo and spawning robots